FTA-Funded and Managed Transit Bus Automation Demonstrations & Pilots

 ---|---|---|---|---|---|

-Santa Clara Valley Transportation Authority (VTA) | Operation of an automated bus in Mahoning Valley, OH, and Santa Clara Valley, CA using two purpose-built, common-specification prototype accessible automated electric vehicles.
-Project partners include WRTA and CALSTART. | Santa Clara County, CA | In Planning | $2.3M AIM Grant (shared with WRTA) | |
+Santa Clara Valley Transportation Authority (VTA) | Partnering with the Western Reserve Transit Authority (WRTA), Transdev, and CALSTART to test an ADS-equipped cutaway bus in Mahoning Valley, OH and Santa Clara Valley, CA. | Santa Clara County, CA | In Planning | $2.3M AIM Grant (shared with WRTA) | |

 |

-Connecticut Department of Transportation (CTDOT) | Operation of bus rapid transit service with three electric New Flyer Xcelsior CHARGE 40-foot buses on the CTfastrak dedicated busway (9 miles, 11 stations, 5 intersections) with applications including bus platooning and precision docking.
-Project partners include CTE, New Flyer, Robotic Research, the University of Connecticut, and the Capitol Region Council of Governments. | New Britain and Hartford, CT | In Planning | $2.0M IMI Grant | |
+Connecticut Department of Transportation (CTDOT) | Testing automated, electric New Flyer Xcelsior CHARGE 40-foot buses on the CTfastrak bus rapid transit corridor.
+Applications include bus platooning, and precision docking.
+Forterra (formerly Robotic Research Autonomous Industries) is the ADS provider and other project partners include CTE, New Flyer, the University of Connecticut, and the Capital Region Council of Governments. | New Britain and Hartford, CT | In Planning | $2M IMI Grant | |

-University of Iowa | Operation of an automated Starlite Transit bus (Ford Transit 350 HD Cutaway Cab chassis) on a 47-mile rural fixed-route loop from Iowa City through rural areas and small towns.
-Project partners include the University of Iowa, Iowa DOT, AutonomouStuff, and Mandli Communications. | Johnson County, IA | In Planning | $7.0M ADS Demo Grant | |
+University of Iowa | Testing an ADS-equipped bus (Starlite Transit bus built on a Ford Transit 350 HD Cutaway Cab chassis) on a 47-mile loop from Iowa City through rural areas and small towns, providing an example for how ADS can connect rural populations (focus on connecting rural transportation-challenged populations such as older adults).
+Project partners included Iowa DOT, AutonomouStuff, and Mandli Communications.
+The project completed the final phase of testing in May 2023. | Johnson County, IA | Completed | $7M ADS Demo Grant |

-Regional Transportation Commission (RTC) of Southern Nevada | Operation of an automated circulator shuttle in the Las Vegas Medical District.
-The vehicles to be used for the project are to be determined. | Las Vegas, NV | In Planning | $5.3M BUILD Grant | |
+Regional Transportation Commission (RTC) of Southern Nevada | Testing an automated circulator shuttle in the Las Vegas Medical District.
+The vehicles to be used for the project are to be determined.
+RTC expects to launch service in 2025. | Las Vegas, NV | In Planning | $5.3M BUILD Grant | |

-Western Reserve Transit Authority (WRTA) | Operation of an automated bus in Mahoning Valley, OH, and Santa Clara Valley, CA using two purpose-built, common-specification prototype accessible automated electric vehicles.
-Project partners include Santa Clara VTA and CALSTART. | Mahoning County, OH | In Planning | $2.3M AIM Grant (Shared with VTA) | |
+Western Reserve Transit Authority (WRTA) | Partnering with the Santa Clara Valley Transportation Authority (VTA), Transdev, and CALSTART to test an ADS-equipped cutaway bus in Mahoning Valley, OH and Santa Clara Valley, CA. | Mahoning County, OH | In Planning | $2.3M AIM Grant (Shared with VTA) | |

 Lane Transit District (LTD) | Operation of an automated 60-foot articulated New Flyer bus on a 1.5-mile segment of LTD’s Emerald Express Bus Rapid Transit route, with applications including lateral lane-keeping and precision docking. | Lane County, OR | Completed | $1.9M VAA Demo | |

-Metropolitan Transit Authority of Harris County (METRO) | Operation of an EZ ZEUS, an electric, wheelchair-accessible cutaway bus, on a fixed-route connecting Texas Southern University, University of Houston, and Houston’s Third Ward, with connections to Metro buses and light rail.
-Project partners include AECOM, Phoenix Motorcars, and EasyMile. | Harris County, TX | In Planning | $1.5M AIM Grant | |
+Metropolitan Transit Authority of Harris County (METRO) | Testing an automated cutaway bus to provide service to Texas Southern University and Houston's Third Ward community.
+The service will connect to Metro buses and light rail.
+Phoenix Motorcars will provide the bus for the project and Perrone Robotics will provide the ADS. | Harris County, TX | In Planning | $1.5M AIM Grant | |